 Avoid too much, too soon.
 Walking, as with other exercise, should be staged in terms of intensity, distance, and frequency.
 A good test for determining if you are working too hard early on is the talk test.
 You should be able to hold a conversation while walking without getting out of breath.

 One size does not fit all for walking gait

 Each person’s walking mechanics are a little different and for the most part, that is okay.
-What’s most important for everyone is to maintain a straight spine, hold your head high, and relax your ankles, knees, hips and arms.
+What’s most important for everyone is to engage the core muscles to help maintain a good posture, hold your head high, and relax your ankles, knees, hips and arms.
 For your feet, a rolling motion from heel to toe as weight shifts is best.
 Walking flat footed equates to injury later on.